-The Western USA, beloved by cowboys, is the most socialist region.
+The West, beloved by cowboys, is the most socialist region of the USA.

 When people talk about how the western states’ geography feels free and open without restrictions, they are talking about how it is mostly owned by the government.
 That is why there is relatively free access in the west.
 Most of the land in the eastern states is privately owned and there are much greater restrictions on recreational use because property rights are the right to exclude others.
 That is the whole point of private property.
 This map shows the distribution of federally owned land.

-There is a lot more land in the east that is owned by state and local governments own a much bigger share of land relative to the federal government including roads, parks, schools, and rivers, but these are divided into numerous small parcels are rarely big enough to give the expansive sense of freedom that the vast national forest or BLM territories give.
+That makes a big difference in the east where state and local governments own a much bigger share of land relative to the federal government including roads, parks, schools, state forests, and rivers, but public wilderness in the East is more divided with private property which doesn’t give such an expansive sense of freedom that the vast national forest or BLM territories give.

-Ironically, the socialist land management of western states makes people there feel freer than in the east.
+Ironically, the socialist land management of western states makes people there feel freer there than in the east.
 It encourages libertarian sentiments and some libertarians get extremely upset when the government tries to act like a private landowner and exclude them from abusing public land such as by overgrazing.
 Public ownership reduces exclusions which is why our socialist road system is so incredibly popular despite its mind-bogglingly high cost to build and maintain.

 Although the Chinese government have adopted numerous capitalist reforms, which they call the “Chinese characteristics” of Marxism” they still claim to be communist.
 Socialism/communism is usually defined as the government ownership of the means of production and one area where China has continued the communist tradition is the public ownership of all land.
 Everyone in China must rent any land that they want to use privately.
 The western states of the USA have a similar tradition.